 Under LBHF standard inspection requirements, a minimum of 10% of dwellings are included in the Type 1 survey.
-There are 16 areas of improvement that have been identified during the survey, and these have been raised in this report to bring the building up to a high standard of fire safety.
-These include: • No records of testing of the dry riser system were seen to confirm a satisfactory result or completion of remedial actions if required. • No records of an up-todate EICR were seen to confirm a satisfactory result or completion of remedial actions if required. • The waste hopper bin sheds were not secured. • Waste hopper bin pull plates were of the manually operated type and should be upgraded to an automatic self-closing system. • The waste hopper system had chutes that were not accessible for inspection. • There are compartmentationrelated issues with respect to the service pipe/cable boxing within the common escape route inside the building. • There are compartmentation-related issues with respect to damaged plaster outside of flat 38. • The electric cupboard outer door has a vent fitted which could not be confirmed as fire-rated. • The lock to the access hatch of the roof void did not work. • The access hatch of the roof void was not fire-rated. • The roof void doors in the walls added in the loft were not fire-rated and were not closed. • The roof void did not have confirmed fire separation between the walls added in the loft and the ceilings of the flats below. • The electric supply cupboard had an out-of-date CO2 extinguisher inside the cupboard. • There are loose cables on the outside of the building that could hinder rescue attempts by the FRS. • Flat doors were not all fire-rated.
-Flat FDS was not compliant with the LBHF guidelines for purpose-built blocks of flats.
+There are 11 areas of improvement that have been identified during the survey, and these have been raised in this report to bring the building up to a high standard of fire safety.
+These include: • No records of testing of the dry riser system were seen to confirm a satisfactory result or completion of remedial actions if required. • The waste hopper bin sheds were not secured. • Waste hopper bin pull plates were of the manually operated type and should be upgraded to an automatic self-closing system. • The waste hopper system had chutes that were not accessible for inspection.
+The electric cupboard outer door has a vent fitted which could not be confirmed as fire-rated. • The electric cupboard inner door does not have smoke seals fitted. • The electric cupboard has unauthorised items and rubbish stored inside the cupboard. • The lock to the access hatch of the roof void did not open with an FB key. • The electric supply cupboard had an out-of-date CO2 extinguisher inside the cupboard. • There are loose cables on the outside of the building that could hinder rescue attempts by the FRS. • Flat FDS was not compliant with the LBHF guidelines for purpose-built blocks of flats.